jchan172/scratch-cms/MacSetup.md

 ###Installation

-Install XCode (won't be using XCode, but need its libraries)
+Install XCode (won't be using XCode, but need its libraries).
+Xcode 5 had problems, but Xcode 4.6.3 is known to work.
+Also install Command Line Tools inside Xcode (April 2013 command line tools release known to work).

 Install Homebrew, a tool that makes it easy to install other stuff via command line